dtimek/OnepageCustom/README.md

 # OnepageCustom
-My attempt a a one page scroller with parallax images
+My attempt at a one page scroller with parallax images